Daizee Haze

 Emily Sharp (born May 11, 1983) is an American former professional wrestler known under the ring name Daizee Haze.
-She is best known for her time on the independent circuit, where she performed for numerous promotions such as Chikara, Ring of Honor and Shimmer Women Athletes, where she was a one-time Tag Team Champion.
+She is best known for her time on the independent circuit, where she performed for numerous promotions such as Chikara, Ring of Honor and Shimmer Women Athletes, where she was a one-time Shimmer Tag Team Champion.

 Professional wrestling career

 Debut and Gateway Championship Wrestling (2002)

-Haze was trained by Kid Kash and Delirious.
-Haze honors her mentors, especially Delirious, in the ring by imitating some of their mannerisms, particularly Delirious' incoherent speech and performing some of their trademark wrestling moves.
+Sharp was trained by Kid Kash and Delirious.
+She honors her mentors, especially Delirious, in the ring by imitating some of their mannerisms, particularly Delirious' incoherent speech and performing some of their trademark wrestling moves.
 In March 2002 she made her professional debut for Gateway Championship Wrestling based out of Missouri using a hippie stoner gimmick.
-The gimmick is a tribute to her father, who was a hippie, and died when she was fifteen, and the ring name is the product of her sister's imagination, after she wanted to change her name legally to Daisy Hayes after Savage Garden singer Darren Hayes.
+The gimmick is a tribute to her father, who was a hippie, and died when she was fifteen, and the ring name Daizee Haze is the product of her sister's imagination, after she wanted to change her name legally to Daisy Hayes after Savage Garden singer Darren Hayes.
 Around the same time MsChif began working for the same promotion and the two began to work together inside the ring.
 Haze also began working for IWA Mid-South as the valet of Matt Sydal, and then went on to compete in the women's division.